-- · Gather as many examples of gender stereotypes from everyday life as possible - take photos or bring the examples in.
-E.g. food, clothes, magazines, books, newspapers, toys, television ads, products, websites (e.g. her.ie/joe.ie) etc. Tell the class about where you found the stereotype and what you think of it. - Make a large informative collage out of examples of gender stereotypes and display it in a central place in school to educate others about where gender stereotypes are found and the harm that they can do. - Peer to peer teaching lead an assembly/classes, educating the school about gender stereotypes.
+- (e.g. her.ie/joe.ie) etc. Tell the class about where you found the stereotype and what you think of it. - gender stereotypes are found and the harm that they can do. - about gender stereotypes.

-- Ensure that the pairs and groups the students are broken into are always mixed ability. - · Allow time during the group work for each group and student to finish - Encourage all of the students to be involved in different aspects of the class which they feel comfortable with - group work, analysis of the video, class discussion and reflection, homework etc.
+- · Ensure that the pairs and groups the students are broken into are always mixed ability. - the task. - video, class discussion and reflection, homework etc.

-- The students can be assessed on their participation in the group work and ability to analyse the images of stereotypes. - The class can be assessed on their ability to challenge their own beliefs and stereotypes as they discuss with each other and reflect during the lesson. - The students can self-assess knowledge and awareness of stereotypes before and after the lesson during reflection time. - The suggested homework will allow for further assessment of students' effort to find examples of stereotypes and educate about them.
+- and ability to analyse the images of stereotypes. - the lesson. - before and after the lesson during reflection time. - effort to find examples of stereotypes and educate about them.